Step 3: Upload documents & complete your application

 Complete your application

 Complete your application by uploading the required documentation to Søknadsweb.
 Applications that are incomplete or without the required documentation will be rejected.

 NB!
 Documentation must be uploaded as PDF or jpg files.

 - Must be in English or a Scandinavian language.

-- Must list all courses you have completed at your home university.
+- Must include a list of all completed courses at your home university or other intitutions at university level.

 - Master and PhD students must submit transcript(s) listing courses completed at both bachelor and master level.

 - Additional documentation (if applicable).
 See details below*.

 Applicants required to upload additional documentation: